Written by : Stephane Bandeira

 Many government institutions, like law enforcement agencies and public schools, use these checks throughout the hiring process.
 There is no reason why other types of organizations – from small businesses to large-scale enterprises – can’t benefit from an employment screening requirement.

-This search helps you determine if the person has ever been convicted of sex-related offenses.
+- Sex offender registry search: this search helps you determine if the person has ever been convicted of sex-related offenses.

-A civil criminal search combs through both state and federal records to find out if any claims have been brought against someone.
+- Civil criminal search: a civil criminal search combs through both state and federal records to find out if any claims have been brought against someone.

-An international criminal search looks into criminal activity in different parts of the world.
+- International criminal search: an international criminal search looks into criminal activity in different parts of the world.

 A criminal background check will reveal information about past crimes for which someone has been charged, tried, or convicted.